varsanilab/varsanilab.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Global Futures, The Biodesign Center of Fundamental and Applied Microbiomics
+subtitle: Global Futures, The Biodesign Center of Fundamental and Applied Microbiomics, THe Biodeisng Center for Evolutionary Medicine

 profile:
   align: right